The leveraged nature of Contracts for Difference means you can magnify your gains (and losses) compared to non-leveraged trading.

 Hedging is a risk management strategy that often involves taking a position that offsets your current position(s).

-Sign up to receive the latest market research and analysis from Hantec Global directly to your inbox for 30 days.
+Sign up to receive the latest market research and analysis from Hantec Global directly to your inbox.

 Forex and CFDs are leveraged products which can result in losses greater than your initial deposit.
 Therefore you should only speculate with money that you can afford to lose.